-The University of Miami School of Law and Young ICCA award one full-tuition scholarship to an outstanding Young ICCA member to attend the International Arbitration LL.M.
+The University of Miami School of Law and Young ICCA award one full-tuition scholarship ($54,750) to an outstanding Young ICCA member to attend the White & Case International Arbitration LL.M.
 Program.

-The winner is chosen on the basis of an essay competition and an assessment of skills and academic achievements.
-To be considered for this scholarship, applicants must submit a written essay of 2,000 words.
+The Young ICCA Scholarship winner is chosen on the basis of an essay competition and an assessment of academic and professional achievements and skills.
+To be considered for this scholarship, applicants must submit a written essay of no less than 2,000 words.
 Essays should address recent developments in the area of international arbitration in the applicant’s home jurisdiction, such as:

 - Passage or entry into force of a new arbitration law;